At Paradise Fruits, we offer contract drying facilities with the most modern

 The gentlest way of drying

-Already the Incas at the high altitudes of the Andes used the effects of freeze-drying to their advantage.
+The practice of freeze-drying goes back as far as to the Incas at the high altitudes of the Andes who used the effects to their advantage.
 The water is removed from fruits or vegetables under vacuum.
 It is the gentlest method for drying food and other products.
 Because the structure of the molecules is preserved.

 Advantages of Freeze-Drying: